LucasAlfare/FL-Refs/README.md

 - `Thumbnailator` to generate thumbnails from original images;
 - `Docker` to containerize builds.

-We are also using `GitHub` itself as a huge basic `CDN` service.
+Again, we are using `GitHub` itself as a huge basic `CDN` service.
 Depending on the usage of this, `GitHub` works fine to store that kind of images.
 In the future, we should to include more implementations of external `CDN` services, such as that provided by `Amazon` or even by other files repositories, such as `MediaFire`.